What Is Retroperitoneal Fibrosis?

 - impaired limb movement

-- anemia (low level of red blood cells)
+- a low level of red blood cells, which is called

 - kidney failure

 You should see your doctor if you have reduced urine output with